Tony Stewart: Death of Kevin Ward Jr.

 This has been one of the toughest tragedies I've ever had to deal with, both professionally and personally.
 This is something that will definitely affect my life forever.
 This is a sadness and a pain I hope no one ever has to experience in their life.
 That being said, I know that the pain and the mourning that Kevin Ward's family and friends are experiencing is something that I can't possibly imagine.
 I want Kevin's father, Kevin Sr., his mother Pam, and his sisters Christi, Kayla, and Katelyn to know that every day I'm thinking about and praying for them.

 The racing community is a large family, as you guys know.
-Everyone's saddened with this tragedy.
+Everyone's saddened by this tragedy.
 I want to thank all my friends and family for their support through this tough, emotional time.
-And the support from the NASCAR community, my partners, all of our employees has been overwhelming.
-I've taken the last couple weeks off out of respect for Kevin and his family and also to cope with the accident in my own way.
+And the support from the NASCAR community, my partners, and all of our employees has been overwhelming.
+I've taken the last couple of weeks off out of respect for Kevin and his family and also to cope with the accident in my own way.
 It's given me the time to think about life and how easy it is to take it for granted.
-I miss my team, my teammates, and the other drivers very much and I miss being back in the race car.
+I miss my team, my teammates, and the other drivers very much, and I miss being back in the race car.
 I think that being back in the car this week with my racing family will help me get through this difficult time.

 On September 24, 2014, a grand jury declined to indict Stewart on charges of manslaughter in the second-degree and criminally negligent homicide.
 Following the decision, District Attorney Michael Tantillo stated that videos of Stewart's driving did not demonstrate any aberrational driving and that Ward was under the influence of cannabis with levels high enough to impair judgment.

 Ward's father, Kevin Ward Sr., wrote a letter vowing to "pursue to make all remedies for Kevin," implying the civil lawsuit they later filed.
 When Ward's family was informed that he had been high on cannabis, Ward Sr. wrote a letter that went viral on the internet, saying:

 Tell me how a man the size of Kevin can make a sprint car turn to the right on impact.
 Tell me how a lap before (the incident) everything was fine, but the following lap was poor lighting.
 Tell me how a NASCAR star totally forgot what caution means.
 Maybe he should get a different headset so he is able to hear on the radio that the car in caution is up high, so go low.
 Or was he low until he rounded the corner and saw Kevin, Jr. standing up for himself?

 A couple of days after the announcement of his exoneration by Ontario County (N.Y.)
 District Attorney Michael Tantillo, Stewart told The Associated Press, that "I know 100 percent in my heart and in my mind that I did not do anything wrong.
 This was 100 percent an accident."